xitrum-framework/xitrum-doc/guide/en/tutorial.rst

 `target/scala-2.11/classes`, so you don't need addional tool like `JRebel <http://zeroturnaround.com/software/jrebel/>`_.

-Xitrum doesn't reload class instances in long running threads, e.g. instances that are created and kept in long running threads.
+Xitrum uses the new classes to create new instances.
+Xitrum doesn't reload class instances that have already been created, e.g. instances that are created and kept in long running threads.

 In another console window, you can continuously compile your project when there's
 change: